16811A0513/serverless/Step-1:-Hello-World.md

 `amplify hosting add`

 Follow prompts to finish the activity.
 Choose 'DEV' option instead of 'PROD' option.
 Leave the rest to defaults.
+This can be updated to PROD later on, once we have MVP!

 ## Publish the application
 Its now go live time!
 Let's publish it to see if everything is ready